cihansol/PEExportGen/README.md

 A exports.h header file will be generated in the input file's directory.
 This then can be then included in your [C++ DLL project](https://github.com/cihansol/DLLProxyProject).

+### TODO

+- Support for Functions exported only by ordinal with no names